jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-All wisdom does not reside in Delhi.
+In action a great heart is the chief qualification.
+In work, a great head.
-- P. Chidambaram
+- Arthur Schopenhauer

-Updated on: [4/25/2024]
+Updated on: [4/26/2024]
 <!-- #quoteEnd -->
 </pre>